-Drought and too little fertilizer often cause early drop of nuts.
 Prevent nut loss by harvesting early.
 Harvesting the nuts as soon as they mature ensures better quality.
 One of the quickest ways to lose nut quality is to let them lay on wet ground.

 Page maintained by: Home & Garden Information Center

-This information is supplied with the understanding that no discrimination is intended and no endorsement by the Clemson University Cooperative Extension Service is implied.
+This information is supplied with the understanding that no discrimination is intended and no endorsement of brand names or registered trademarks by the Clemson University Cooperative Extension Service is implied, nor is any discrimination intended by the exclusion of products or manufacturers not named.
 All recommendations are for South Carolina conditions and may not apply to other areas.
 Use pesticides only according to the directions on the label.
 All recommendations for pesticide use are for South Carolina only and were legal at the time of publication, but the status of registration and use patterns are subject to change by action of state and federal regulatory agencies.
 Follow all directions, precautions and restrictions that are listed.